Lecture 18: Elementary Matrices

 By definition \(rank(BA)\) is the rank of the linear map \(L_{BA}\).
 But the rank of a linear map is the dimension of its range and so

-We can also re-arrange this by applying the linear map \(L_B\) on the set that we get from applying \(A\) as follows
+This is equivalent to applying the linear map \(L_{B}\) on the set that we get from applying \(A\) as follows

 We claim this new map is invertible.
-It’s onto because we restricted the target to the image \(R(L_A)\).
-It’s one-to-one because \(B\) is invertible.
-Therefore, the dimension of the domain and the target are the same.
-So
+It’s onto because we restricted the target to the image \(R(L_A)\) and it’s one-to-one because \(B\) is invertible.
+Therefore, the dimension of the domain and the target are the same (It’s an invertible map!).
+In other words,

 The Rank of a Matrix